The value of legal design for in-house lawyers

-Beyond the buzzword, an exhibition of concrete projects by Dot. during Paris Design Week
+Beyond the buzzword, an exhibition of concrete projects during Paris Design Week

 “Legal Design” is all over social networks, providers are mushrooming and the “Woodstock of Legal”, Legal Geek Conference, decided to create a dedicated day to the approach: “Legal Design Geek” on October 18 in London – sold out 1 month ahead of the event.